 A New Way Forward: Witton Lodge Community Association

-By now, four Residents Associations had been set up in different parts of the estate, led by a passionate group of locals who were determined to stand up for their community.
-A combination of pressure from these associations and a strong will from the council to find a solution for Perry Common, led to an innovative proposition.
+By now, Perry Common Residents Association had been set up, led by a passionate group of locals who were determined to stand up for their community.
+A combination of pressure from this association and a strong will from the council to find a solution for Perry Common, led to an innovative proposition.
 A glimmer of hope emerged, and the community grabbed it with both hands.

 A new approach was needed and inspiration for this came from Stockfield in Acock’s Green, where a new type of community association had been set up.
 The residents of Perry Common felt confident that they could do the same.
-They merged the four Perry Common Residents Associations, and two representatives from each became the founding directors of the new Witton Lodge Community Association (WLCA).
+Eight representatives from the residents association became the founding directors of the new Witton Lodge Community Association (WLCA).